tpwres/teczki-polskiego-wrestlingu/GALLERY.md

 ## Gallery notation

-Each page that has a gallery signifies it by having an `[extra.gallery]` section in the front matter.
+Each page that has a gallery signifies it by having an `[extra.gallery]` section in the front matter (or manifest file, see below).
 Using Ale Grzeje for illustration:

 ```
 +++